 BYOK (bring your own key)

 BYOK — bring your own key — is the option to point Marriska at your OpenAI / Anthropic / Groq / Gemini account instead of using the keys we’ve billed for.
-When you do, AI calls don’t count against your Marriska quota; they just charge you directly.
+When you do, the provider bills you directly instead of us.
+It’s a paid feature — Starter and up, not part of Free.

 This page is about why the option exists and what it actually changes.
 For the workflow, see How to use your own OpenAI key.